Top of page

 Back to top

-Throughout life, changes (mutations) happen to our DNA (genetic material).
+Cancer develops when a mistake (mutation) happens during cell division.
+This changes the genetic code (DNA) inside a cell.
 Most of the time, these changes are harmless.
-However, they can sometimes disrupt vital processes within our cells.
-This can create abnormal cells that stop responding to control signals.
-These cells might:
+However, they can sometimes disrupt important processes within our cells.
+This can create abnormal cells that stop ‘listening’ to the chemical signals that control cell division.
+The cells can then:

 • stay alive when they should die.